sez11a/liferay-docs-commerce/user/articles-dxp/090-site-initializers/02-customer-portal/01-accounts-management.markdown

 Buyers, Order Managers, and Account Managers.

 **Buyers** are customer users who select what products to buy.
-By default, buyers have permission to view and checkout orders.
+By default, buyers have permission to view and check out orders.

 **Order Managers** are customer users who oversee the purchasing process.
 In addition to the permissions that a buyer has, they can delete, manage, and